 Note: If the VM is encrypted and password is incorrect the method returns success allowing you to register the encrypted machine but it remains in inaccessible state.
-You can check IMachine::accessible and IMachine::accessible and <a h
+You can check IMachine::accessible and IMachine::accessError properties to determine the real machine state.